Import and Reuse: A Faster Way to Set Up Meetings

 For more information on Campaigns, check out the Campaigns Trainual unit.

-Incorporating Terms in Campaigns
+Incorporate Custom Merge Terms in Campaigns

 A single change within Settings->Blocks & Terms can translate to hours of time saved editing virtual meeting pages.
 Administrative users can gain efficiencies by using Terms in campaign text, incorporating system terms like Meeting Name and custom Terms such as the name of the Annual Program Chair and key dates such as submission deadlines, conflict of interest disclosure deadlines and presentation upload deadlines.